 Creating an app without code should be fun, honestly.
 And by now, you should have a general idea of which platform is the best for your particular project.
 All the apps in this list either have a free plan or a "free to learn/pay to launch" model, so you can create your account and start experimenting.

-A quick tip before you do so: create two projects when starting out.
+One last tip before you dive in: create two projects when starting out.
 One for the app you want to build, the other one for testing and learning.
 Whenever you hit a roadblock on your main app, head over to the testing project to brainstorm possibilities and implement potential solutions.
 This will build up your skills using the app builder while keeping your main project clean as you learn.